qpriyapandey23/Capstone_project/README.md

 ## Files Included in the Project

 * `Dynamic_Pricing_RealTime.ipynb`: Google Colab notebook containing the batch simulation and Bokeh visualizations.
+* `parking_stream.csv`: A refined dataset simulating streaming parking lot conditions, used in batch-mode.
-* `dataset.csv`: The main parking lot dataset used for this simulation, including parking usage, queue lengths, and traffic conditions.
+* `dataset.csv`: The original dataset with parking usage, queue lengths, and traffic details.
+* `dynamic_pricing_charts.pdf`: Exported version of Bokeh pricing visualizations for offline viewing or submission.
 * `README.md`: This file, providing a detailed explanation of the project design and working process.
 * `problem_statement.pdf`: The original problem description provided for this project.
-* `Dynamic_Pricing_Charts.pdf :This pdf contain bokeh visualisations.
-* `parking_stream.csv:Final CSV file containing the final processed data with calculated prices from all models

 ---

 ## Final Result